Gunslinging McIlroy and Woods steal Hoylake show

 Northern Irishman McIlroy has developed a penchant for making fast starts and he did it yet again on a blisteringly hot day at the third major championship of the season, firing a pacesetting six-under-par 66.

 Matteo Manassero was in second place on 67, one ahead of fellow Italians Francesco and Edoardo Molinari.
-Also on 68 were American pair Brooks Koepka and Jim Furyk as well as Spain’s Sergio Garcia, world number one Adam Scott and Ireland’s Shane Lowry.
+Also on 68 were American pair Brooks Koepka and Jim Furyk as well as Spain’s Sergio Garcia and world number one Adam Scott.

 Woods, playing in only his third competitive round since undergoing back surgery in March, confounded the critics who wrote off his chances by shooting a 69.